Creating An On-The-Fly Pop-up Form

 Another option is to use Visual Studio to build the form, adjust the items where you want them, and then take the associated form.cs file and copy the code into your program.

-Since you don’t always have Visual Studio an alternate approach came to me.
-When adding an EpiCombo box to a grid column, I add an EpiCombo to my screen someplace, adjust the properties so that it gets the list of values I want using the BO.
+Since you don’t always have Visual Studio, an alternate approach came to me.
+When adding an EpiCombo box to a grid column, I add an EpiCombo to my screen somewhere, adjust the properties so that it gets the list of values I want using the BO.
 Then I hide it before associating with the grid column.

 How To Create Your Epicor Pop-up Form